Repository secure by design: how to sleep better without fear of security vulnerabilities

 Repository

-Now when we have the CanUserSeeTraining function, we need to use this function.
-Easy like that.
+Now that we have the CanUserSeeTraining function, we need to use it.
+Simple as that.

 func (r TrainingsFirestoreRepository) GetTraining(